cyae/gitbook/数据库/PostgreSQL 9 tips.md

 - You can speed up, by a huge margin, big string indices with md5/hash index (only relevant for exact match)

-- Postgres as a queue is definitely working and scales pretty far
+- Postgres as a queue is definitely working and scales pretty far, see [details](https://www.crunchydata.com/blog/message-queuing-using-native-postgresql)

 - Related: be sure to understand the difference between transaction vs explicit locking, a lot of people assume too much from transaction and it will eventually breaks in prod.